bediger4000/jobscheduler/README.md

-Job candidates could distinguish themselves not only by actually writing (whiteboard!?) code, but by noting difficult spots while talking through a design, noting alternatives and why to not use them, and also the usual "how to test", and what test cases should occur.
+Job candidates could distinguish themselves not only by actually writing (whiteboard!?) code, but by noting difficult spots while talking through a design, noting alternatives and why to not use them.
+The usual "how to test",
+and what test cases should occur would be a great thing because of the concurrency, and scheduling a new job that runs before the current interval expires..
 Candidates who are versed in more than 1 operating system could note different choices for each OS in scheduling primitives, and concurrency primitives.